|

 of the time, only one course of action ever needed to be taken:

-Therefore, you dont have
+Therefore, you don’t have

-can find many Protestants who are always talking
+Protestants who are always talking about the

-But this approach to the Bible is just a form of
+knowledge.
+But this approach to the

-Gnosticism (from the Greek gnosis, having knowledge), an early Christian
+gnosis, having knowledge), an early Christian heresy that thinks

-heresy that thinks salvation is dependent on what
+salvation is dependent on what you

-you know.
+know.

 And you can find many Catholics